friscolt/friscolt.github.io/coffee.md

 * [Café de Mi Abuelo](https://www.instagram.com/cafedemiabuelocholula/) (San Pedro Cholula), has **the best marago** crop.
 It is a mild coffee, it lifts your spirits, and *every grain is life.*
 * [Café Tres Gallos](https://www.instagram.com/cafe3gallos/) (Puebla), has one of **the best house blend** of the city.
 Although it is a little strong (**be careful**), it has an **incredible flavor**.
+* [Taller de espresso](https://www.instagram.com/tallerdeespresso/?hl=es) (Guadalajara), I love to shop here because it smells like good coffee grains.
+Plus, they have grains from different parts of Mexico.
+I recommend it.